hackclub/winter/Shrey-Mehra.md

 ## Plan

-In order to obtain or read the medical properties of one, we must first build a machine or an electrical circuit.
-In our situation, we are keeping track of the number of beats per minute.
+In order to read or to obtain the medical properties (In our case we are measuring with Beat Per Minute or BPM) of one, we must first build a machine for which we are going to connect Raspberry Pi with the pulse rate sensor by using jumper wires and ADS1115 16 bit.
-The project will be completed by fusing the reading from the apparatus with a user interface for medical practitioners.

-In the third step, we are going to test our product on multiple users.
+The project will be completed by fusing the reading from the apparatus with a user interface for medical practitioners, for user interface, we are building a small and efficient website.
+In the later steps, we are going to test our product on multiple users.
 Based on the reviews, we’ll continue to avoid as many errors and bugs as possible.

+We’ll require flex sensors to  track and monitor the posture of an individual.
+For example, if a patient is in coma, if there is any physical movement in the body the sensor will immediately report this to the doctor.

+We’ll also require 3D printers and filament in this project so we can build a sturdy and protective shell for our hardware and to add some more basic design features to it to make it more user friendly such as grip and water-proof casing.

+Servo M16 is going to help us to open the box that we’ll make using 3D printers we are going to make.

 I will be looking after the Electronic component and programming.
-@Shreeya Rani will look after the Modeling and 3D designing of the project.
+@Shreeya2007 will look after the Modeling and 3D designing of the project.

 ## Budget